rich-iannone/DiagrammeR/README.md

 - `x` -- the x position of the node (requires graph attr `layout = neato` to use)
 - `y` -- the y position of the node (requires graph attr `layout = neato` to use)

-You don't need to use `data.frame` to make a node data frame: you can use the provided `create_nodes` function.
-It's similar in principle to the base **R** `data.frame` function except that it adds in the following conveniences for graph diagram work:

-- single values are repeated for *n* number of nodes supplied
-- selective setting of attributes (i.e., giving attr values of 3 of 10 nodes, allowing non-set nodes to use defaults or globally set attr values)
-- supplying overlong vectors for attributes will result in trimming down to the number of nodes
-- setting `label = FALSE` will conveniently result in a non-labeled node
+Use the `create_nodes` function to create node data frames.
 Here's an example of how to create a node data frame:

 ```r
 type_1_nodes <-